Faster, higher, stronger? Nations weigh letting athletes jump the vaccine queue for Tokyo Games

-Category: World Hits: 1With organisers vowing that the Tokyo 2020 Olympics will go ahead this summer despite the ongoing global pandemic that delayed the event by a year, some nations – like Hungary, Serbia and Israel – are moving ahead with inoculating their would-be Olympians to ensure they are free to train, qualify, travel and compete.
+Category: World Hits: 3With organisers vowing that the Tokyo 2020 Olympics will go ahead this summer despite the ongoing global pandemic that delayed the event by a year, some nations – like Hungary, Serbia and Israel – are moving ahead with inoculating their would-be Olympians to ensure they are free to train, qualify, travel and compete.
 But some – including elite athletes – question whether fast-tracking young, healthy sportspeople for vaccinations should be a priority and whether it fits with Olympic values.

 Read more https://www.france24.com/en/sport/20210201-faster-higher-stronger-nations-weigh-letting-athletes-jump-the-vaccine-queue-for-tokyo-games